Lloyds retail bondholders ready for a fight

-LONDON Feb 20 Lloyds Banking Group risks a revolt among retail investors and also hedge funds and institutions after warning it may buy back on the cheap high-interest bonds that helped rescue the bank in the financial crisis.
+LONDON Lloyds Banking Group (LLOY.L) risks a revolt among retail investors and also hedge funds and institutions after warning it may buy back on the cheap high-interest bonds that helped rescue the bank in the financial crisis.

 Lloyds said it could "call" them or buy them back at near their face value, sending the value of the bonds tumbling.